 About the wines

-Christophe Baron and Cayuse Vineyards’ assistant vigneron Elizabeth Bourcier have worked together since the first release of No Girls in 2008, developing a style that is a true reflection of the uniqueness and character of the La Paciencia Vineyard.
+Developing a style that truly reflects the uniqueness and character of La Paciencia Vineyard, Cayuse Vineyards' Resident Vigneronne Elizabeth Bourcier and Christophe Baron have worked together since the first release of No Girls in 2008.
 Elizabeth took over sole wine studio responsibility for the project with the 2011 vintage.

 Why the name?

-Beyond the building and its colorful legacy, the name No Girls recognizes our rich history, and a gesture of respect and appreciation to everyone who created the Walla Walla Valley we enjoy today.
+Beyond the building and its colorful legacy, the name No Girls recognizes our rich history.
+It is a gesture of respect and appreciation to everyone who created the Walla Walla Valley we enjoy today.